 Bloody Marys are traditionally served with vodka but you can also make your Bloody Mary with gin or with rum if you prefer.

-How Far Ahead can I Make the Bloody Mary Mix?
+How Far Ahead can I Make the Mix?

 You can make this mix ahead of time if you are expecting company.
-You can also freeze it.
+You can also freeze it if you have leftover mix that doesn’t have any alcohol in it yet.

-Make the mix up to 5 days ahead of time and add the vodka into the mix just before drinking.
+You can make the mix up to 5 days ahead of time and add the vodka into the mix just before drinking.
+A Bloody Mary mix is always best when it’s made fresh, however. so if you’re able to take the time before drinking, blend all the ingredients and then serve.

 Bloody Mary Garnishes